 The Analog Output card dip switches need to be set for the required output type.
 The default setting set to Voltage Output.
 For Current Output Set Dip Switches 1 to 5 to ON and 6 to 8 to OFF.
-The below figure shows the Dip Switches setting on the AO Card.
+The figure below shows the Dip Switches setting on the AO Card.

-After entering the Configuration menu, in the Channel, select AO then Press the "Enter" softkey to get into AO Channel configuration menu.
+After entering the Configuration menu, in the Channel, select AO then Press the "Enter" soft-key to get into AO Channel configuration menu.
 It displays the AO channel AO1 as the first AO channel configuration page.
 Press directional navigation keys at the bottom to select other channels.
 Press directional keys on the right-hand side to select the column.
-After completing Configuration, press softkey, then press softkey to return to the main display.
+After completing Configuration, press soft-key, then press soft-key to return to the main display.
 All configurations will be saved automatically.

-Copy: copy the channel configuration from one channel to another channel.
+Copy: Copy the channel configuration from one channel to another channel.